 - Your answers to key questions, especially “What are you looking for?”
 “Why did you leave your job?” and “Tell me about yourself.”

 - Your interviewing skills overall.

-- Your interview apparel.
+- Your interview apparel and grooming.

-- Your email signature.
+- Your email address and signature.

 Get mentally prepared.